How to Unblock a Shower Drain Without Chemicals

 Step 1: Straighten It Out

-Straighten a wire hanger as straight as you can while leaving the other end with its original shape.
+Straighten out a wire hanger as much as you can while leaving one end in its original shape.

 Step 2: Create an Hook

-Create a small hook on the top of the wire you just straightened.
+Make a hook that is small at the top of the wire that you just straightened.

-Put the hook in the drain and fish around for hair as well as debris.
+Place the hook in the drain, and then fish looking for hair as well as debris.
 Pull out anything that comes up.

-The vacuum should be set on "liquids" as well as "wet" mode.
+The vacuum should be set in "liquids" as well as "wet" mode.

 Cover drains that are overflowing with duct tape or a wet cloth to ensure the highest suction power.